-1.1 Queen Margaret University Admissions Policy supports the University Strategic Plan QM150 to ‘build on our existing success in widening participation, to ensure that we fulfil people’s potential, whatever their background’.
+1.1 Queen Margaret University Admissions Policy supports the University Strategic Plan 2020-2025 to build on our existing success in widening participation, to ensure that we fulfil people’s potential, whatever their background.

 1.2 This policy applies to the admission of students to undergraduate and postgraduate programmes of study at Queen Margaret University.